psse-cpu/se-1223-oop-principles-slides/tell-dont-ask-slap.md

 }
 ```

-* Wait, move some code around and all that to shorten main to 3 lines? <!--  .element class="fragment" -->
+* Wait, you just moved around some code && shortened the main function! <!--  .element class="fragment -->
   <ul>
     <li class="fragment">
       This goes deeper, to repeat -- <i>ask, ask, and ask</i> and your Flutter code in the future